MLpranav/PyFileVault/README.md

 ## To Do
 - [ ] Filter by max size and extension.
+- [ ] Backup files to a temp location before tampering.
+Delete after encryption/decryption is complete.
 - [ ] Add preview files feature.
 - [ ] Add Linux and Mac support.
 - [ ] Add progress bar.